sxpydo/sxpydo/README.md

 ### ⚡ Fun Facts

-I am trilingual and a retired circus artist! 🤸🏾‍♀️
+I am learning my 4th language, Mandarin and a retired circus artist! 🤸🏾‍♀️

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/shavana-peynado/) to learn more about my journey and collaborations in the tech world!